cK0nrad/krypto/README.md

 # What's is it ?

-kryptojs is a NodeJS crypto module written in C++.
+krypto is a NodeJS crypto module written in C++.

 # Supported algorithm